-Though state requirements for licensing as a funeral director vary, most students interested in a career in funeral science or funeral cosmetology pursue a 2-year associate's or 4-year bachelor's degree through an accredited program.
-Training in these programs addresses topics like embalming, counseling, biology and ethics.
+Training to become a funeral cosmetologist is available at both the associate's and bachelor's degree levels.
+In these programs, topics like embalming, counseling, biology, and ethics are addressed.
 Laboratory experience is a common part of the curriculum.
 Students can typically enter these programs after earning a high school diploma or the equivalent.

 Associate of Applied Science in Mortuary Science

 Funeral cosmetology is usually taught in combination with restorative art.
-Students learn how to prepares body for viewing in a casket, how to mend or disguise trauma to the body and how to use cosmetics to restore a life-like appearance to the face.
-Students also learn about legal aspects of the funeral industry such as the laws surrounding disposition of the body, tax status and death certificates.
-Most programs in mortuary science require applicants to have completed a high school diploma or GED prior to enrollment.
+Students learn how to prepare a body for viewing in a casket, how to mend or disguise trauma to the body, and how to use cosmetics to restore a life-like appearance to the face.
+Students also learn about legal aspects of the funeral industry such as the laws surrounding disposition of the body, tax status, and death certificates.

 - Business law and ethics